|

 a.
 The

-LSS CSS will review the settlement demand.
+LSS CSS will review the settlement demand and:

 i.

-of benefits or treatment that both parties can agree upon; and
+benefits or treatment that both parties can agree upon; and

 b.
 The